wf-human-variation documentation

 Alignment file index{{ alias }}.cram.craiThe index of the resulting CRAM or BAM file with the reads for the sample, generated when the input file is unaligned.per-sample

-Haplotagged alignment file{{ alias }}.haplotagged.cramCRAM or BAM file with the haplotagged reads for the sample.per-sample
+Haplotagged alignment file{{ alias }}.haplotagged.cramCRAM or BAM file of all input reads with haplotags added by phasing.per-sample

-Haplotagged alignment file index{{ alias }}.haplotagged.cram.craiThe index of the resulting CRAM or BAM file with the haplotagged reads for the sample.per-sample
+Haplotagged alignment file index{{ alias }}.haplotagged.cram.craiThe index of the resulting CRAM or BAM file produced when haplotags have been added by phasing.per-sample

 Mean coverage for each region{{ alias }}.regions.bed.gzThe mean coverage in the individual regions of the genome in BED format.per-sample